Detailed information about the 100 most recent patent applications.

 Filing a Notice of Appeal can sometimes lead to allowance even before the appeal is fully briefed or decided by the PTAB.
 This occurs when the examiner or their supervisor reconsiders the rejection during the mandatory appeal conference (MPEP § 1207.01) after the appeal is filed.

-In this dataset, 31.4% of applications that filed an appeal were subsequently allowed.
-This appeal filing benefit rate is below the USPTO average, suggesting that filing an appeal has limited effectiveness in prompting favorable reconsideration.
+In this dataset, 33.6% of applications that filed an appeal were subsequently allowed.
+This appeal filing benefit rate is above the USPTO average, suggesting that filing an appeal can be an effective strategy for prompting reconsideration.

 ✓ Appeals to PTAB show good success rates.
 If you have a strong case on the merits, consider fully prosecuting the appeal to a Board decision.

-Conducting an examiner interview provides a +3.7% benefit to allowance rate for applications examined by DAVIS, DAVID DONALD.
-This interview benefit is in the 25% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +4.8% benefit to allowance rate for applications examined by DAVIS, DAVID DONALD.
+This interview benefit is in the 29% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

-This examiner withdraws rejections or reopens prosecution in 83.8% of appeals filed.
-This is in the 75% percentile among all examiners.
-Of these withdrawals, 56.6% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+This examiner withdraws rejections or reopens prosecution in 84.4% of appeals filed.
+This is in the 78% percentile among all examiners.
+Of these withdrawals, 56.5% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
+Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
+Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: